digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 Traces contain operations that are each represented by a span.
 A trace is a directed acyclic graph (DAG) of spans, where the edges between spans are defined as parent/child relationships (the definitions come from the `Opentelemetry glossary <https://opentelemetry.io/docs/concepts/glossary/>`_).

 Canton reports several types of traces.
-As one example, every Canton console command that interacts with the Admin API starts a trace whose initial span last for the entire duration of the command, including the GRPC call to the specific Admin API endpoint.
+One example: every Canton console command that interacts with the Admin API starts a trace whose initial span last for the entire duration of the command, including the GRPC call to the specific Admin API endpoint.

 .. figure:: ./images/ping-trace.jpg
    :width: 100%